top of page

 • We believe God holds mankind responsible for the way they treat each other.

-• We believe leadership should be the exercise of moral influence, not coercion, in the service of leading others to new and lofty heights in the human experience.
+• We believe leadership should be the exercise of moral influence, not coercion, in the service of leading others to those principles which will build and motivate for good.

 • We believe governments are institutions of men and women that derive their power from the consent of the governed.

-• We believe, whether in our homes, communities, or institutions of work and worship, each of us will be called to lead at some point in our lives and that Leadership Education best prepares leaders to successfully answer those calls.
+• We believe - whether in our homes, communities, or institutions of work and worship - each of us will be called to lead at some point in our lives and that Leadership Education best prepares leaders to successfully answer those calls and fulfill their unique missions.

 Section 1.4 Leadership Education